 The legislature directed Ecology in language attached to the 2012 budget package to make these fee changes effective July 1, 2012

-To help reduce smoke-related environmental and health concerns, the Department of Ecology's Eastern Washington Burn Team makes a daily burn/no-burn decision called the "burn call" for agricultural burning permit holders.
-The burn call provides daily current and forecasted air quality conditions and burn decisions to citizens.
-You can get burn call information at:
+To help reduce smoke-related environmental and health concerns, Ecology makes a daily burn/no burn decision called the "burn call" for agricultural burning permit holders.
+The burn call provides daily current and forecasted air quality conditions and burn decisions to the public.
+For burn call information:

 ERO listserv (Adams, Asotin, Columbia, Ferry, Franklin, Garfield, Grant, Lincoln, Pend Oreille, Stevens, Walla Walla and Whitman counties)